This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

-Dr. Bueno graduated from Harvard College, earning an undergraduate degree in biochemistry.
-While attending Harvard he also worked in a biology laboratory at the Massachusetts Institute of Technology, studying bacterial nitrogen regulation.
-In 1985 he graduated from Harvard Medical School with a Health Sciences and Technology graduate degree.
+In 1985, he graduated from Harvard Medical School with a Health Sciences and Technology graduate degree.
 His thesis earned him the Henry A. Christian award.

-As part of his new leadership role, Dr. Bueno has proven he is committed to patients with mesothelioma.
-He has devoted every Friday exclusively to working with and for these special patients.
-Members of the multidisciplinary team gather together to discuss cases and to come up with solutions to help those struggling with mesothelioma.
+As part of his new leadership role, Dr. Bueno has proven his commitment to patients with mesothelioma.
+He exclusively devotes each Friday to working with patients diagnosed with this devastating disease.
+Members of the multidisciplinary team gather to discuss cases and devise solutions to help those struggling with mesothelioma.

 Dr. Bueno’s Research

-While leadership, patient care, and teaching students have all played a big role in Dr. Bueno’s career, research has also been a big part of what he does as a thoracic surgeon.
-When he had the choice of different medical institutions for his first career position, Dr. Bueno chose to return to Brigham and Women’s Hospital largely because of the Thoracic Surgery Tumor Bank established by Dr. Sugarbaker.
-The bank is a valuable research tool and he wanted to devote part of his career to studying cancer and especially mesothelioma.
+While leadership, patient care, and teaching have been a significant part of Dr. Bueno’s career, research has also played a major role.
+When presented with several options to start his career, Dr. Bueno chose Brigham and Women’s Hospital because of the Thoracic Surgery Tumor Bank established by Dr. Sugarbaker.

-Much of Dr. Bueno’s research is funded by the National Cancer Institute and also involves leading clinical trials with patients.
-He is currently working on a phase II clinical trial that is testing a neoadjuvant chemotherapy drug in patients whose mesothelioma tumors can be treated with surgery.
-The trial is examining biomarker responses in the tumors.
-Other clinical trials Dr. Bueno has led studied extrapleural pneumonectomy, video-assisted thoracic surgery, and analysis of non-small cell lung cancer tissue samples.
+Much of Dr. Bueno’s research is funded by the National Cancer Institute and involves clinical trials.
+He is currently working on a phase II clinical trial testing a neoadjuvant chemotherapy drug in patients whose mesothelioma tumors can be treated with surgery.
+The trial is examining biomarker responses in mesothelioma tumors.
+Other clinical trials include extrapleural pneumonectomy, video-assisted thoracic surgery, and analysis of non-small cell lung cancer tissue samples.

-Collaboration is also an important part of Dr. Bueno’s work.
-He collaborates with colleagues in the radiology department at Brigham and Women’s Hospital, as well as professionals at the University of Chicago, the University of Massachusetts, Boston, and the Harvard School of Public Health.
+Dr. Bueno also collaborates with colleagues in the radiology department at Brigham and Women’s Hospital and professionals at the University of Chicago, the University of Massachusetts, Boston, and the Harvard School of Public Health.

 Professional Organizations, Achievements, and Honors

-Dr. Bueno’s honors have included being named a one of America’s Top Doctors several years running and being listed as a top thoracic surgeon by Boston Magazine.
-He is a fellow of the American College of Surgeons and is an active member in a number of other professional medical and surgical organizations.
+Dr. Bueno’s honors include being named one of America’s Top Doctors several years running.
+Boston Magazine also recognized Dr. Bueno as a top thoracic surgeon.
+He is a fellow of the American College of Surgeons and an active member of a number of other professional organizations.